Introduction

 What If Your Employer Doesn't Apply the Relief?

-If your employer fails to apply the rent relief despite you submitting documentation:
+If your employer fails to apply the rent relief after you submit documentation:

 Implications for Landlords

-The Nigeria Tax Act 2025 doesn't just affect tenants—landlords have important obligations too.
+The Nigeria Tax Act 2025 doesn't just affect tenants—landlords carry new obligations too.

 Rental Income is Taxable

-All rental income you receive as a landlord forms part of your total taxable income.
+All rental income you receive as a landlord counts toward your total taxable income.
 You must:

 Deductible Expenses for Landlords